Judewakim/AWS-Environment-with-Detection-and-Automated-Response/README.md

   ## 🔁 Planned Automation

-  EventBridge rules and Lambda functions will soon be added to act on specific Security Hub findings:
+  EventBridge rules and Lambda functions will soon be added to act on specific Security Hub findings and will automatically:

   - Isolate EC2 instances flagged as compromised
   - Revoke IAM credentials for suspicious activity
+  - Rotate IAM credentials or lock users
   - Notify security teams with actionable context
   - Automatically remediate failed Config rules